 When a viewer watches streaming TV content, their streaming device will make an ad request to the SSP.
 The SSP and DSP communicate with each other and start a round of real-time, automated bidding for the ad request.
 The highest bid wins the request, and the ad is delivered to the viewer.
 This entire process only takes a handful of milliseconds.
 DSPs then provide reporting to the advertiser, allowing them to capture data on campaign success and make adjustments to creative or audience targeting as needed.

 - Curated and diverse inventory: Unlike open marketplaces, PMPs are invite-based, providing ad inventory access to a select group of reputable advertisers.
-This selective process allows agencies like M&C Saatchi Performance to curate vetted, brand-safe inventory through these PMPs and align with relevant environments in which the target audience may over-index.
+This selective process allows performance marketing agencies like M&C Saatchi Performance to curate vetted, brand-safe inventory through these PMPs and align with relevant environments in which the target audience may over-index.

 - Hands-on reporting and targeting: Programmatic streaming TV offers insight into performance data that linear TV can only dream of and that direct deals usually don’t provide until the end of a campaign.
 Compare performance with A/B testing and track the results in real-time, then make adjustments to creative and targeting to optimize performance mid-campaign.